Britain's GSK exits U.S. drugmaker Innoviva in $392 million deal

-Healthcare & PharmaceuticalsBritain's GSK exits U.S. drugmaker Innoviva in $392 million deal

-GlaxoSmithKline (GSK.L) has sold its entire stake in Innoviva (INVA.O) back to the U.S.-based company for about $392 million, the British drugmaker said on Thursday, as it simplifies operations ahead of a split into two businesses.
+(Reuters) -GlaxoSmithKline has sold its entire stake in Innoviva back to the U.S.-based company for about $392 million, the British drugmaker said on Thursday, as it simplifies operations ahead of a split into two businesses.

 The London-listed company sold its stake of about 32% in Nasdaq-listed Innoviva for $12.25 per share, a marginal discount to the stock’s closing price of $12.29 on Wednesday.